decentraland/documentation/content/creator/scenes/interactivity/onscreen-ui.md

 -->

 {{< hint warning >}}
-**📔 Note**   To click on a UI component, players must first unlock the cursor from the view control.
+**📔 Note**:  To click on a UI component, players must first unlock the cursor from the view control.
 They do this by clicking the _right mouse button_ or hitting `Esc`.
 {{< /hint >}}

 {{< hint info >}}